How Nestarc Webhooks handles your data.

 We do not sell personal information.
 We share data with the following categories of service providers, only to the extent needed to deliver the service:

-- Authentication: Google (OAuth sign-in)
+- Authentication: Google and GitHub (OAuth sign-in)

 - Email delivery: Resend (team invitations, failure notifications)